 There are dozens of different types of sweets from traditional and quirky, to more familiar international brands. if you want more then seek out a traditional "Sweet Shop", most small towns and upwards in size will have one.

-I've never found proper British style tea outside of Britain (or Ireland), there is some stuff made by Liptons which you can find most places, but it's always disappointing and you never see it for sale here.
+It can still be difficult to find proper British style tea outside of Britain (or Ireland), there is some stuff made by Liptons which you can find most places, but it's always disappointing and you never see it for sale here.
 There are endless little gift shop tins of tea with a union flag on them or shaped like a phone box, Big Ben, a Harrods van or similar which are quite nice in themselves, but as for the tea? no thanks.
 British style tea is of course not actually grown in Britain but imported, largely from Kenya, Uganda, Assam in India and Sri Lanka.

-If you want to get some tea to take home that is actually drunk and enjoyed in Britain, then I recommend Yorkshire Tea, PG Tips or slightly more upmarket offerings from Twinings, such as "Everyday", "English Breakfast" or my particular favourite, Darjeeling.
+If you want to get some tea to take home that is actually drunk and enjoyed in Britain, then I recommend Yorkshire Tea, PG Tips or the slightly more upmarket offerings from Twinings, such as "Everyday", "English Breakfast" or my particular favourite, Darjeeling.
 If you want to deliver it in one of those tins, get an empty tin and fill it with tea from the supermarket.
 Most tea is now bought as bags, loose leaf is available but may be a little more difficult to seek out if you want a particular type.

 Duchy of Cornwall originals:

 A company set up by Prince Charles, the Prince of Wales in 1990 to sell organic food products.
 It is now a brand that supplies a whole range of traditional British organic foods.
 Many of these are fresh produce such as meat and vegetables, but there are also things such as biscuits, honey, chutney and jam which make good gifts, partly because of their royal connection and partly because they are often attractively packaged in a way that you expect of a gift.
-They cost somewhat more than the equivalent "ordinary" brand, but usually less than you would pay for a similar item in a gift shop.
+They cost somewhat more than the equivalent "ordinary" brand, but usually less than you would pay for a similar item in a gift shop, and are nicer.